Feline idiopathic cystitis: Non-obstructive FIC

-Obstructive FIC (“the blocked cat”)
+Obstructive FIC ("the blocked cat")

 If the acute flare-up of non-obstructive FIC has not resolved itself, it can progress to an obstructive episode in a small number of cases.
-This is where the male urethra can become partially or fully blocked.
+This is where the urethra can become partially or fully blocked.
+This is a particular risk for males since they have narrow urethras.
 Female cats have a larger urethra and rarely become blocked.
 The following clinical signs may be observed: